opensourcefeed/opensourcefeed.github.io/desktop-regolith.md

 home_page: https://regolith-linux.org/
 image: /assets/images/preview/regolith.jpg
 window_manager: true
-tagline: Be productive with i3 and GNOME
+tagline: Be productive with i3 and GNOME Fallback

-description: "Regolith is an innovative desktop environment that combines i3 with GNOME shell to provide a highly productive desktop experience."
+description: "Regolith is an innovative desktop environment that combines i3 with GNOME Fallback to provide a highly productive desktop experience."
 ---

 **Regolith** is an innovative desktop environment designed to improve productivity.
-With a highly customized i3 Window Manager on top of GNOME Shell, it provides everything you need and helps to focus on your work without too much clutter.
+With a highly customized i3 Window Manager on top of GNOME Fallback, it provides everything you need and helps to focus on your work without too much clutter.

 Regolith is coming with a set of preconfigured keyboard shortcuts and tools, which makes it easier to open applications, arrange them, and navigating between opened applications.